-OPCC Sustainability Program
+Our Sustainability Program

-Ensuring a greener impact.
+Ensuring a Greener Impact

 Creating a more eco-friendly event venue at the Overland Park Convention Center is one way we make a positive impact on our community.
 Our leadership team worked with local environmental organizations to create goals focused on responsible waste management, green purchasing, energy efficiency and resource conservation to improve our sustainability efforts for the long term.

 This collaboration identified opportunities for more sustainable operations across all departments.
-Overland Park Convention Center is committed to enhancing green practices in partnership with city officials, corporate leaderships, clients and community partners.
+Overland Park Convention Center is committed to enhancing green practices in partnership with city officials, corporate leaderships, clients, and community partners.

 According to the U.S. Department of Agriculture, food waste is estimated to be between 30 and 40% of the entire food supply.

-This number is staggering when you consider the amount of food not going to those who need it, and how much that contributes to waste in other areas like processing, preparation, transportation, and more.
+This number is staggering when you consider the amount of food not going to those who need it and how much that contributes to waste in other areas like processing, preparation, transportation, and more.
 Our sustainability strategy and initiatives at Overland Park Convention Center are mainly focused on tackling the issues of food waste and other forms of waste.

 Our Sustainability Initiatives

-OPCC upgraded all back of house and administrative trash and recycle areas with color-identified containers to expand our recycling efforts.
+OPCC upgraded all back-of-house and administrative trash and recycle areas with color-identified containers to expand our recycling efforts.
 We have recycling containers for glass, compost, paper, plastics, aluminum, waste, and batteries.
 All of our departments also practice e-recycling, and our culinary team continues to donate unserved prepared food and reclaim and recycle fryer oil, further reducing the environmental impact of our eco friendly event venue.

 One of the largest issues in the hospitality industry is food waste.
 The Overland Park Convention Center is enrolled in the Food Residual Environmental Diversion Program (FRED).
-The goal of FRED is to reduce the amount of food waste going into local landfills and recycle valuable organic resources.
+The goal of FRED is to reduce the amount of food waste going into local landfills and to recycle valuable organic resources.

-This program provides valuable tools for our food composting efforts, such as waste audits, training and education around venue-specific needs.
+This program provides valuable tools for our food composting efforts, such as waste audits, training, and education around venue-specific needs.
 We ensure food waste is recovered and recycled efficiently; food waste is picked up as needed and taken to a recycling center for composting.

 - Food Scraps